Special offer

 Recertification: CCNP certificates expire every three years.

-We mentioned ISACA certifications a little earlier.
-Here are three other great security-based technology certificates for IT professionals.
+Here are three additional security-based technology certificates for IT professionals:

 Certified Ethical Hacker (CEH)

-Ethical hackers are “the light side of the force.”
-Security professionals with CEH qualifications know how to detect security vulnerabilities and improve IT system safety.
+Security professionals with CEH qualifications can detect security vulnerabilities and improve IT system safety.
+CEH-certified experts understand penetration testing, network scanning, malware threats and system hardening techniques.

-Recertification: Ethical hackers have to get recertified every three years and they also need to complete 120 or more ECE credits over the course of each three-year period.
+Recertification: Ethical hackers are required to recertify every three years and complete 120 or more ECE credits during each three-year period.

 Global Information Assurance Certifications (GIACs)

-Several types of GIAC exist, including Digital Forensics and Incident Response, Management and Leadership, Cyber Defense and Offensive Operations options.
-GIACs are some of the very best IT security certificates available.
+There are several types of GIAC, including Digital Forensics and Incident Response, Management and Leadership, Cyber Defense and Offensive Operations.
+These certifications validate deep technical knowledge and hands-on security expertise.
+GIACs are among the very best IT security certificates available.

 Recertification: GIAC certifications expire every four years.